 A cover letter template is written for a job title.
 Your cover letter is written for the job.

-Be sure you’re addressing the duties and qualifications straight from the job description, emphasizing your own personal reasons for applying, and clearly stating why you love this specific company and will succeed in this specific position.
+Be sure you’re addressing the duties and qualifications straight from the job description, emphasizing how your experience and accomplishments relate to those qualifications, and clearly stating why you love this specific company and will succeed in this specific position.

 Also, don’t be afraid to tell personal anecdotes, start with a catchy hook (especially for creative positions), or put your own voice in to make it less boring to read.